lika85456/multiverse/README.md

 pnpm sst deploy --stage prod
 ```

-After the deployment is done, you will see the URL of the deployed application.
+After the deployment is done, you will see the URL of the deployed application and URL of the deployed documentation.
 Open it in your browser to see the result.
 As you might notice, the application is not fully functional yet.
-You will need to provide the domain of the deployed application
+You will need to provide the domain of the deployed application to the environment variables and `authorize the domain`
-to the environment variables and authorize the domain in all providers (Google, GitHub).
+in ALL providers (Google, GitHub).

 After doing so, redeploy the application: